Sex trafficking: One click led NYC church to action

 “The Lord had just really opened some doors to have great access to the local precinct.
 I had become friends with the captain,” Creitz said.
 “And when I shared my concerns with him, he didn’t just dismiss it – he really took it very seriously.”

 They began to investigate the five parlors Creitz had expressed alarm about, including the one next to the church.
 Three parlors were shut down; two were cleared.
-And when a new commander, Mark Wachter, took over the precinct, he inherited the concern and kept right on working.
+And when a new commander, Mark Wachter

+, took over the precinct, he inherited the concern and kept right on working.

 “He [Wachter] gets a lot of credit for taking this seriously.
 We see the hand of God in this,” Creitz said, noting that his church had been praying for God to put an end to human trafficking in Queens, which is a known hotbed for exploitation.

-Note: (EDITOR’S NOTE – Story updated Jan.
-4. Grace Thornton is a freelance writer in Birmingham, Ala., and author of